j4asper/bumpbuddy/README.md

 ## Setting it up

-**Set a bump channel**
+**Set a bump channel and role**
-This will be the channel where reminder messages are sent.
+The Bump channel is the channel where bump reminders are sent.
+If a bump role is set, the role will be mentioned when the server can be bumped.
 ![bump-channel](/images/bump_channel.png)